shortlurker/LCK75/README.md

 # LCK75 SL Mod

-This is a modification of <a href="https://github.com/lyso1/LCK75">Lysol's LCK75</a>.
+This is a modification of Lysol's <a href="https://github.com/lyso1/LCK75">LCK75 Rev1</a>.
 A 75% through-hole keyboard originally designed by <a href="https://github.com/lyso1">Lysol</a>.

 #### LCK75 main PCB changes: